canonical/uss-tableflip/doc/ubuntu_release_process.md

 new-upstream-release does:

-  * merges master into the packaging branch so that history is maintained.
+  * merge master into the packaging branch so that history is maintained.
   * strip out core contributors from attribution in the debian changelog entries.
   * makes changes to debian/patches/series and drops any cherry-picks in that directory.
   * refreshes any patches in debian/patches/